Lemon Lavender Mini Pound Cakes

 - In a large bowl, using an electric mixer on medium speed, cream the sugar and butter together, making sure to scrape down the bowl so that it is fully combined.
 Add the eggs one at a time, beating well after each one.
 Turn the mixer to low and add the dry ingredients all at once.
 Mix well, then mix in the sour cream, lemon extract, and lemon juice.

-- Divide the batter between the wells of the prepared biscuit pan and bake until a toothpick inserted near the center of each comes out clean, 20 to 25 minutes.
+- Divide the batter between the wells of the mini cake pan and bake until a toothpick inserted near the center of each comes out clean, 20 to 25 minutes.
 Let the cakes cool in the pan on a Lodge Enamel Trivet for 5 minutes.
 Remove the cakes from the pan and set on the rack until you are ready to serve.